 crying a lot or showing signs of pain before, during or after eating and in some moderate to severe situations may be in constant pain.
 This is difficult to watch as a parent as well as making this first year of life for your baby an unnecessarily painful one for you both.

-Tissue damage: It is true that the tissue in the esophagus can heal quickly but the persistent exposure to acid over months can lead to raw, sensitive and painful sores (the pain is much like squeezing lemon juice on a cut).
+Tissue damage: The persistent exposure to acid over months can lead to raw, sensitive and painful sores (the pain is much like squeezing lemon juice on a cut).
 You may recognize a reaction to that pain the displays what we call Sandifers Syndrome.
 Also changes in the esophagus, that may include hiatal hernia development and cellular changes that may lead to a higher likelihood of GERD as an adult.

 Eating Aversions: Imagine having a cut on your tongue or on your throat.
 Now eat a lemon.
 That's how it feels up and down your baby's throat when the infant GERD has caused tissue damage.
 The tissue is raw and inflamed and every time your baby eats, it hurts.
 I can't tell you how many times I see posts on social media from moms telling me that their baby who is now one year old or older and won't eat, is an extremely fussy eater, or has feeding aversions.
 Have you ever seen a skinny baby?
 This is possibly the result of the pain association to eating which are very difficult to reverse and typically last a long time if not a life time.